 FASTECH enabled staff and students to make technological innovations based on educational principles.
 For example, programmes used blogging as a way of encouraging students to undertake formative tasks.
 Other programmes improved feedback by using screencasting to personalise and enrich students' experience of feedback.

 The University of Winchester leads 'Transforming the Experience of Students through Assessment' (TESTA), a National Teaching Fellowship Project (2009-12).
-TESTA collects evidence about programme asessment patterns, providing a student-centred yet collegiate approach to enhancing student learning, based on assessment principles.
-More than a 100 programmes in over 50 universities in the UK, India, Australia, and the USA have participated in TESTA.
+TESTA collects evidence about programme assessment patterns, providing a student-centred yet collegiate approach to enhancing student learning, based on assessment principles.
+More than a 100 programmes in over 50 universities in the UK, Greece, India, Australia, and the USA have participated in TESTA.

 - Balancing assessment for measuring & assessment for learning (summative/formative)

 - Creating cycles of feedback feeding forward across tasks and modules

 - Developing more challenging tasks which integrate learning from different modules